 - pepper to taste

-- Toss potatoes with the olive oil and salt and pepper and spread out evenly onto a sheet pan, being sure to leave space in between the potatoes, so that the potatoes can evenly roast.
+- Spread the potatoes out evenly onto a rimmed sheet pan, being sure to leave space in between the potatoes, so that the potatoes can evenly roast.

 - Place potatoes in the oven and roast for 15 minutes.
 Remove potatoes from the oven and flip.
 Return potatoes to oven and roast for another 15-20 minutes, or until potatoes are browned and tender.